caina89/CBBQuantGen/Lecture2Tutorials/README.md

   -R $wdir/hg38/hg38.fa \
   --sample-name-map $wdir/data/sample_map.txt \
 ```
 For building this database on a number of samples, it is recommended to use a sample name map file rather than keying in each sample using input option -V individually.
-The sample map file looks like this:
+The tab-delimited sample map file looks like this:
 ```
   NA12878      NA12878.markdup.bqsr.g.vcf.gz
   NA12892      NA12892.markdup.bqsr.g.vcf.gz